 At a CrR 3.5 hearing, Calderon sought to exclude the entire custodial interrogation that Punzalan and Detective Christopher Bowl had conducted.
-In its findings of facts and conclusions of law regarding Calderon's CrR 3.5 motion, the court concluded that Punzalan and Bowl had properly notified Calderon of his Miranda rights and that Calderon had made a knowing and voluntary waiver.
+In its findings of facts and conclusions of law regarding Calderon's CrR 3.5 motion, the court concluded that Punzalan and Bowl had properly notified Calderon of his Miranda2 rights and that Calderon had made a knowing and voluntary waiver.

-The superior court found, among other matters, that (1) Kolp walked Calderon to the police car and advised Calderon of his Miranda rights; (2) Kolp did not question Calderon, but Calderon made statements to Kolp; (3) Calderon was detained and transported to the police station; (4) Punzalan met with Calderon at the police station; (5) Calderon was not free to leave the room without police escort; (6) Punzalan briefly informed him that the interview would be recorded; (7) Punzalan confirmed the preliminary notice of recording the interview with Calderon and pointed out a sign hanging on the wall in the interview room that informed persons that interviews in that room were being recorded; (8) Punzalan had Calderon read the advisement on the wall aloud; (9) all of the contact between the officers and Calderon in the interview room were recorded; (10) Punzalan advised Calderon of his Miranda rights by reading aloud from a form while Calderon read the rights from a separate form; (11) Calderon signed the Miranda waiver form; (12) Calderon spoke with the police and answered their questions; (13) during the interview, Punzalan usually spoke with a normal tone, but he was sometimes loud and confrontational; (14) Calderon was notified twice that the interview would be recorded; (15)
+The superior court found, among other matters, that (1) Kolp walked Calderon to the police car and advised Calderon of his Miranda rights; (2) Kolp did not question Calderon, but Calderon made statements to Kolp; (3) Calderon was detained and transported to the police station; (4) Punzalan met with Calderon at the police station; (5) Calderon was not free to leave the room without police escort; (6) Punzalan briefly informed him that the interview would be recorded; (7) Punzalan confirmed the preliminary notice of recording the interview with Calderon and pointed out a sign hanging on the wall in the interview room that informed persons that interviews in that room were being recorded; (8) Punzalan had Calderon read the advisement on the wall aloud; (9) all of the contact between the officers and Calderon in the interview room were recorded; (10) Punzalan advised Calderon of his Miranda rights by reading aloud from a form while Calderon read the rights from a separate form; (11) Calderon signed the Miranda waiver form; (12) Calderon spoke with the police and answered their questions; (13) during the interview, Punzalan usually spoke with a normal tone, but he was sometimes loud and confrontational; (14) Calderon was notified twice that the interview would be recorded; (15) Punzalan was with Calderon off and on between 5:46 p.m. and 8:19 p.m.; and (16) two minor children were present when the shooting occurred.

-&lt;sup>2 Miranda v.
+2 Miranda v.
 Arizona, 384 U.S. 436, 86 S. Ct.
 1602, 16 L. Ed.
 2d 694 (1966).